 Rugby Ball Hold

 This position is achieved by holding your baby under your arm and then wrapping their body around the side of yours.
 You will probably need a nursing pillow to provide comfort and support for them and as they get bigger you will probably find that a nursing pillow can also support their head sufficiently too.
 It is a very comfortable way to feed if you have larger breasts, if you’ve had a c-section, if you have latching problems and is perfect to use for twins.
 I personally used this a lot when William was suffering badly from Colic.
 Laying on his side across me seemed to cause him more discomfort when feeding from my left breast.
-He would pull off repeatedly, he wouldn’t latch properly, he would squirm in pain and he left my nipple red raw.
+He would pull off repeatedly, he wouldn’t latch properly, he would squirm in pain and he left my nipple sore and red raw.
 As soon as I placed him in the rugby ball hold, using the pillow for added comfort, he could feed so much happier and that became our go-to position until his Colic subsided.

 Baby is comfortable, Mum is comfortable and Megan shows how one hand is enough support here

 If you co-sleep this is the perfect way for both of you to rest and to feed with ease.
 You need to lie on your side facing your baby with them facing you, well, their face to your boob!
 They should easily be able to snuffle around to find your nipple and it is a perfect way to guide them on to latch correctly.
 Having had a c-section with my first baby I wish someone had shown me this position because it would have helped me during those first painful weeks.

 Rebekah can happily feed her 8-month-old whilst co-sleeping